jyje/ansible/readme.md

 🧑🏼‍🔧 This repository contains the CI pipeline for building an Ansible Docker image.
 It also provides a repository on ghcr.io for your DevOps usage.
 Supported architectures are `amd64`, `arm64`.

+> [!IMPORTANT]
-⚠️ This repository is not affiliated with the official Ansible project.
+> This repository is not affiliated with the official Ansible project.
 This is a community-maintained project that provides a Docker image for Ansible users.
 The official Ansible project is maintained in ['ansible-community/ansible-build-data' repository](https://github.com/ansible-community/ansible-build-data).
 For more information about Ansible, visit the official website at https://ansible.readthedocs.io/projects/ansible-build-data

 ## Getting Started